Doctor of Medicine

 4. Students have a maximum of three opportunities to pass the USMLE Step 1.

-6. Students who fail the USMLE Step 1 for the third time or have been one year or more out of the regular medical program curriculum program will be referred to the Student Promotions Committee for consideration of dismissal from the Medicine Program.
+6. Students who fail the USMLE Step 1 for the third time or have been out of the regular medical program curriculum for one year or more will be referred to the Student Promotions Committee for consideration of dismissal from the Medicine Program.

 1. All medical students must pass the USMLE Step 2-CK component as a requirement for graduation.